-Cooler weather doesn’t stop us Floridians from enjoying a swim in our backyard pools … but that doesn’t mean we want to take a polar plunge, either.
-Even in February, our climate might accommodate outdoor swimming, but that can’t happen without a nice pool heater to warm up that cold water in cooler weather.
+Cooler weather doesn’t stop us Floridians from enjoying a swim.
+But it doesn’t mean we love taking a polar plunge, either!
+It’s great to live in a place where you can swim outdoors year-round, but that can’t happen without a pool heater to warm up cold water in cooler weather.

 If you’re looking to take your pool to four-season functionality, a good pool heater will do the trick.
 But which one should you choose?
-We’ve got you covered with our handy guide to the pool heater market.
-If you don’t see one on our list, don’t worry — we’ve got a great stock of pool heaters at our Miami showroom.
-Better yet, we can help with your pool heater’s installation, too!
+We’ve got you covered with our handy guide to this year’s pool heater market.

-Things to Consider Before Buying a Pool Heater
+What to Know Before Buying a Pool Heater

-Before you start signing any checks, you need to know whether your equipment pad can accommodate another piece of gear.
-A heater is most often installed after your filtration system, so there needs to be at least 3–4 feet of room for the heater to fit into your rig.
+Before you start, you should know whether you have enough room for new pool gear.
+A pool heater is most often installed after your filtration system.
+That means there needs to be at least 3–4 feet of room for the heater to fit into your rig.
 Otherwise you may need to invest in some rearrangement renovations.

-Of course, there are other types of heaters we’re not covering here — such as solar and electrical resistance heaters — but gas and heat pumps are really your best bets.
+There are other types of heaters we’re not going to cover here — such as solar and electrical resistance heaters — because heat pumps and gas are really your best bets.

 Heat pumps are the most common and efficient type of swimming pool heaters to use in Florida.
 A heat pump takes the heat from the outdoor air, then transfers it to the pool water via a compressor and a heat exchanger.

-They’re generally more expensive than gas heaters, but use much less energy and last longer.
-However, heat pumps start to lose efficiency when it’s 50 degrees outside, and they’re practically useless in freezing temperatures.
+Heat pumps are generally more expensive than gas heaters, but use much less energy and last longer.
+However, heat pumps start to lose efficiency when it’s below 50 degrees outside, and they’re practically useless in freezing temperatures.
 Luckily for Floridians, this isn’t too much of a concern.

 Gas heaters can heat a pool very quickly, but do so at the expense of either natural gas or propane.
 They’re not as efficient as heat pumps, but the startup cost is much less.
-Gas heaters are particularly great if your house already has a natural gas line, your pool is very small and quick to heat, or if you don’t plan on keeping your pool heated constantly throughout the winter months.
+Gas heaters are particularly great if:

 Heating?
 Cooling?
 Or Both

-Some heat pump models don’t just heat water, but are also able to bring the water temperature down in warmer months.
+Some heat pump models don’t just heat water, but can also lower the water temperature in hot weather.
 So if your water is too cold in the winter and too hot in the summer, you might want to consider one of these options!
-Just look for a model notated as a “Heat and Cool” or “H & C” unit.
+Just look for a model notated as a “Heat and Cool” or “H&C” unit.

 Do you plan to keep the pool warm year-round, or just in the winter months?
 Are you using your pool every day in December, or just once in an ice-blue moon?
 Is the heater dedicated to a backyard pool, or is it also providing auxiliary heat to your hot tub?

 These questions can determine the size and function of your pool heater.
-You may opt for a gas heater if you’re using it sparingly, or you may want to upgrade to a larger heater for a larger pool.
-Be sure to bring these factors up when you’re determining the right heater with your pool professional.
+Be sure to bring these factors up with your pool professional when you’re thinking of purchasing the right heater.

 Our Top Pool Heater Picks for This Year